spring-attic/reactive-streams-commons/README.md

   - `PublisherTakeWhile` : relays values while a predicate returns true for the values (checked before each value)
   - `PublisherTakeUntil` : relays values until another Publisher signals
   - `PublisherTakeUntilPredicate` : relays values until a predicate returns true (checked after each value)
+  - `PublisherTimeout` uses per-item `Publisher`s that when they fire mean the timeout for that particular item unless a new item arrives in the meantime
   - `PublisherWithLatestFrom` : combines values from a master source with the latest values of another Publisher via a function

 ## Supported extractions